The Difference Between CRNAs and AAs

 CRNA

-A Certified Registered Nurse Anesthetist (CRNA) is an Advanced Practice Registered Nurse (APRN), who has acquired a graduate-level education and board certification in anesthesia.
+A Certified Registered Nurse Anesthetist (CRNA) is an Advanced Practice Registered Nurse (APRN), who has acquired a doctorate level education and board certification in anesthesia.
 CRNAs have the ability to practice independently, or under the medical direction of an anesthesiologist or other physicians.
 CRNAs are the sole anesthesia providers in most rural hospitals in the United States, and they are the main provider of anesthesia to those serving in the U.S. Armed Forces.

 AA